mjhasbach/MOIRA/README.md

 ## Usage ##

+Example (see test/test.js)

     var moira = require('moira');

-    moira.getIP(function(ip, service) {
+    moira.getIP(function(ip, service, err) {
+        if(!err) {
             console.log("Your external IP address is " + ip);
             console.log("The fastest service to return your IP address was " + service);
+        } else {
+            console.log("All attempts to retrieve your IP address were exhausted.
+Is there a problem with your connection?");
+        }
     });

-Example Output:

-    Your external IP address is 74.125.239.128
-    The fastest service to return your IP address was http://whatismyip.akamai.com/
+Callback Arguments

+    "ip" - String - Validated IPv4 address (e.g. 74.125.239.128)
+    "service" - String - The URL of the IP reporting service that produced the returned IP address (e.g. http://whatismyip.akamai.com/)
+    "err" - Boolean - True when MOIRA was unable to retrieve an IP address

 ## Improving MOIRA ##